Marvel Epic Collection: Wolverine

 Wolverines first appearance is collected in Incredible Hulk Epic Collection Vol. 7: And Now...
 The Wolverine.
-The character has many more appearances, beginning in X-Men Epic Collection Vol. 5: Second Genesis, before his first miniseries is reproduced in X-Men Epic Collection Vol. 10: God Loves, Man Kills.
+Afterwards the character would have many more appearances which are collected from X-Men Epic Collection Vol. 5: Second Genesis through X-Men Epic Collection Vol. 15: Fall of the Mutants before the first volume of this series.
+His first miniseries was reproduced in X-Men Epic Collection Vol. 10: God Loves, Man Kills.

-Notable storylines in Wolverine's own Epic Collection line include the character fighting sentient cocaine, and Jungle Adventure, both in Vol. 2: Back To Basics; the Bone Claw Era (Vol. 8: The Dying Game); and the Origin miniseries (Vol. 13: Blood Debt).
+Notable storylines in Wolverine's own Epic Collection line include the character fighting sentient cocaine, and Jungle Adventure, both in Vol. 2: Back to Basics; the Bone Claw Era (Vol. 8: The Dying Game); and the Origin miniseries (Vol. 13: Blood Debt).